Amruth56/Quiz_Game/README.md

-Creating Easy game in python.
-Quiz game in python using if and else statements
+Creating Easy Quiz game in python, using if and else statements